COVID-19 vaccine resource guide

-Below is a comprehensive list compiled by the Watauga Democrat to help readers find when and where they can sign up for a vaccine as well as common questions about the COVDI-19 vaccine.
+Below is a comprehensive list compiled to help readers find when and where they can sign up for a vaccine as well as common questions about the COVDI-19 vaccine.
 This guide will be updated as more information and guidance is released from the North Carolina Department of Health and Human Services.

 Who can currently get a COVID-19 vaccine?